-- To establish more accurate population size estimates which would make more precise estimation of coverage possible. - To scale up interventions to address the factors influencing HIV transmission, especially the high levels of stigma and discrimination faced by people living with HIV (PLHIV) and those engaging in HIV risk behaviors (such as, selling sex, injecting drugs and unprotected anal sex amongst men). - To conduct surveys of stigma and discrimination amongst health professionals, journalists/media representatives and law enforcement officers with follow-up training to address stigma and discrimination as appropriate. - To develop guidelines for journalists on HIV related reporting with special focus on stigma free articles and reports. - To develop a comprehensive programme of psycho-social care and support for people living with HIV. - To undertake qualitative studies of sexual networks of people living with HIV and most at-risk populations, especially MSM, to ensure that the response is appropriate to their needs. - To support and develop the skills of people living with HIV and most at-risk populations to become more involved in the national HIV response.
+- To establish more accurate population size estimates which would make more precise estimation of coverage possible? - To scale up interventions to address the factors influencing HIV transmission, especially the high levels of stigma and discrimination faced by people living with HIV (PLHIV) and those engaging in HIV risk behaviors (such as, selling sex, injecting drugs and unprotected anal sex amongst men). - To conduct surveys of stigma and discrimination, journalists/media representatives and law enforcement officers with follow-up training to address stigma and discrimination as appropriate. - To develop a comprehensive programme of psycho-social care and support for people living with HIV. - To undertake qualitative studies of sexual networks of people living with HIV and most at-risk populations, especially MSM, to ensure that the response is appropriate to their needs.

+- To support and develop the skills of people living with HIV and most at-risk populations to become more involved in the national HIV response.